 - The ECS instance is running the Linux operating system.

-- The rump mode supports data migration between different cloud products.
+- Supports data migration between different cloud products.
 In this case, either the source or destination must support Internet access.

 - Log on to the ECS instance that can access both the source and destination ApsaraDB for Redis instances.

-Note We recommend that you download the latest version.
+Note We recommend that you download the latest version of redis-shake.

 - Run the following command to decompress the downloaded redis-shake.tar.gz package: